Girih

 Girih (گره, "knot", also written gereh) are decorative Islamic geometric patterns used in architecture and handicraft objects, consisting of angled lines that form an interlaced strapwork pattern.

 Girih decoration is believed to have been inspired by Syrian Roman knotwork patterns from the second century.
+However, its mathematical patterns, structured around multiple lines of symmetry, are based on innovations in mathematics that occurred in the Islamic world after the ninth century.
 The earliest girih dates from around 1000 CE, and the artform flourished until the 15th century.
 Girih patterns can be created in a variety of ways, including the traditional straightedge and compass construction; the construction of a grid of polygons; and the use of a set of girih tiles with lines drawn on them: the lines form the pattern.
 Patterns may be elaborated by the use of two levels of design, as at the 1453 Darb-e Imam shrine.
 Square repeating units of known patterns can be copied as templates, and historic pattern books may have been intended for use in this way.

 The 15th century Topkapı Scroll explicitly shows girih patterns together with the tilings used to create them.
 A set of tiles consisting of a dart and a kite shape can be used to create aperiodic Penrose tilings, though there is no evidence that such a set was used in medieval times.
 Girih patterns have been used to decorate varied materials including stone screens, as at Fatehpur Sikri; plasterwork, as at mosques and madrasas such as the Hunat Hatun Complex in Kayseri; metal, as at Mosque-Madrassa of Sultan Hassan in Cairo; and in wood, as at the Mosque–Cathedral of Córdoba.

 History

 Origins

 The girih style of ornamentation is thought to have been inspired by 2nd century AD Syrian Roman knotwork patterns.
+Its mathematical patterns, structured around multiple lines of symmetry, are based on innovations in mathematics that occurred in the Islamic world after the ninth century.
 These had curvilinear interlaced strapwork with three-fold rotational symmetry.
 The Umayyad Mosque (709–715) in Damascus, Syria has window screens made of interlacing undulating strapwork in the form of six-pointed stars.
 Early examples of Islamic geometric patterns made of straight strap lines can be seen in the architecture of the surviving gateway of the Ribat-i Malik caravanserai, Uzbekistan, built in 1078.
-The wild application of girih on architectures should credit to the close relationship between Islamic architecture, geometry, and craft.
+The wide application of girih in architecture reflects the close relationship between Islamic architecture, geometry, and craft.
 Architecture was classified in the field of practical geometry in the early Islamic period, and building projects always involve a muhandis (geometer).
-In addition, no clear border was established between science and craft; thus, the craftsmen usually followed the mathematicians’ principles and guidelines directly.